 Experts say you can prevent metabolic syndrome in the same way you would treat it.
 You need to make sensible changes to your lifestyle.
 You should:

-Exercise.
+.
 Start slowly.
-The American Heart Association recommends, if possible, that you...
+The American Heart Association recommends, if possible,...

 Some of these risk factors you can control.
 Others are outside your control.
 But if you understand the entire range of risk factors, you can better protect your health.
 You may have a higher risk of metabolic syndrome if: